Salah Zulfikar: Legacy

 Zulfikar was one of the most consistent box-office performers in Egyptian cinema, remaining a bankable star for over two decades.
-Hemmat Moustafa wrote in: Salah Zulfikar: A Journey into the life of a genius artist: "Salah Zulfikar, one of the most prominent cinematic artists of the twentieth century, who enriched Egyptian art as an actor and a producer with many masterpieces that made him remain in the memory of both the Egyptian and global cinema, and in the conscience and memory of the masses."
+Hemmat Moustafa wrote in: Salah Zulfikar: a Journey into the life of a genius artist: "Salah Zulfikar, one of the most prominent cinematic artists of the twentieth century, who enriched Egyptian art as an actor and a producer with many masterpieces that made him remain in the memory of both the Egyptian and global cinema, and in the conscience and memory of the masses."
+Neama Shafik wrote in "Stars I Knew: Fifty Years with the People of Art": "Salah Zulfikar passed away at the age of 67, with 250 films, 70 television serials, and seven plays, Zulfikar was absent from us physically, but his works will remain before us as an expression of presence, not absence, may God rest his soul."
 Prior venturing into the acting world, he was a professor at the Police Academy.
 This added to Zulfikar's allure.
 His dreamy eyes, fit physique and good acting placed Zulfikar way up on the Hot List.
 Salah Zulfikar has always been a women's rights defender and expressed his belief through his films and has produced more than one film, doing justice for Egyptian women.

 In Cairo, there are two streets named in honor of Salah Zulfikar, including one in Abbassia, the neighborhood where he was born, and one in New Cairo.
 Several celebrations took place in his name and he was awarded posthumously in several artistic events.
-In February, 2022, Cairo Opera House invited Karim Zulfikar, a businessman, and the youngest grandson of Salah Zulfikar to be the speaker in a seminar titled; "The Zulfikar brothers collaboration to cinematic history", attended by a large crowd celebrating their admiration to the legacy of the influential film star.
+In February 2022, Cairo Opera House invited Karim Zulfikar, a businessman, and the youngest grandson of Salah Zulfikar to be the speaker in a seminar titled "The Zulfikar brothers collaboration to cinematic history", attended by a large crowd celebrating their admiration to the legacy of the influential film star.